Okay, we all might think that being a workaholic, is the same as being a high performer, but they’re actually nothing alike.

 Someone who is addicted to working tries to go all out, all the time.
 Which is the biggest reason why they turn out to get a burnout.
 They have a hard time trying to prioritize what’s important, that’s why they get confused all the time.

-People who are a high performer plan out their day in advance to make sure they will get their most meaningful work done.
+People who are high performers plan out their day in advance to make sure they will get their most meaningful work done.
 Only after they have completed their plan do they allow themselves to focus on unplanned events.

 Someone who is addicted to working is driven entirely by outside distractions like reading emails and handling crises.
 If and when all of the tiny things get the address, they try to do what’s most meaningful.

-A person who performs high know how to do business and always does business.
+4. A person who performs high knows how to do business and always does business.
 While someone who is a workaholic is way too busy to really deliver work

 The No. 1 goal of someone who is a workaholic is to be busy at all times as they believe that the busier they are (or appear), the more important they must be.
 Workaholics fill any space in time with busy work because they feel insecure doing nothing.
 The insecurity comes from not knowing their value.